JNettli/011-semesterproject2/README.md

 - **Main Page Listings**: Browse all listings on the main page with options to filter by end date or creation date (ascending or descending).
 - **Search Functionality**: Use the search bar to find specific listings by keywords in the title or description.

-## Installation Instructions
+## ⚡Installation Instructions

 To get started with BidBlitz, follow these steps:

-1. Clone the repository:
+1. ⚡Clone the repository:
    ```bash
    git clone https://github.com/yourusername/BidBlitz.git
    cd BidBlitz
    ```
-2. Install the necessary dependencies:
+2. ⚡Install the necessary dependencies:
    ```bash
    npm install
    ```
-3. Start the development server:
+3. ⚡Start the development server:
    ```bash
    npm run dev
    ```

-## Usage
+## ⚡Usage

 Once the application is running, you can:

 - View listings as a guest.
 - Create a profile by signing up with a unique username, a unique email ending with @stud.noroff.no, and a password of at least 8 characters.
 Upon creating your profile, you will receive 1000 free tokens to use for bidding.

-## License
+## ⚡License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.